My writing interests are general, with expertise in science, history, biographies, and “how-to” topics. I have written over sixty books.

 Long before his presidency, Donald Trump talked about the need for universal healthcare.
 In his book from 2000, The America We Deserve, he brought numerous arguments in favor of a single-payer healthcare system and expressed admiration for the Scottish National Health Service.
 During the presidential campaign, he spoke about his goal of replacing Obamacare.
 As soon as he took office, Trump urged Congress to launch the process of repeal and replacement.

 The U.S. House of Representatives voted the repeal of Affordable Care Act (ACA) in May 2017.
 Despite several months of debate, the Senate did not manage to pass a repeal bill.
 Frustration arose between Trump and Congress, leading to a shaky relationship.
 The Trump administration sabotaged the program by cutting the ACA enrollment period in half and significantly reducing funding for advertising that encouraged enrollment.
 In December 2017, as Trump signed the tax reform into law, the individual health insurance mandate was removed as a result.
 Without the individual mandate that was a key provision of the Obamacare, the number of people with coverage will decrease significantly.
-The repeal will be implemented in 2019.
+The repeal was implemented in 2019.

 Tax Reform and Trade